|

 Now, this is what we’ve all been waiting for, eating fresh strawberries right?

-Fresh strawberries are delicious all on their own and if you sprinkle them with a little bit of sugar they are even better!
+Fresh strawberries are delicious all on their own or you can sprinkle them with a little bit of sugar and they are even better!

-But a few great ways to use them are in recipes such as,
+But a few of my favorite ways to use them are in recipes such as,

-Most of all I hope you have fun growing strawberries in your garden.
-Don’t let all the steps and guidelines overwhelm you.
+As we wrap up, I hope you truly enjoy the process of growing strawberries in your own garden.
+Don’t let all the steps and tips overwhelm you—just take it one season at a time.

-So if this is your first time planting strawberries just test it out and remember to find the joy in growing and harvesting your own food.
-That’s what it’s all about!
+So if this is your first time planting strawberries, give it a try and enjoy the journey.
+That’s what gardening is all about!

 Pin it for Later